timfreiheit/r_flutter/README.md

 - intl: Points to a localization file that would be used to generate localization keys. arb files are essentialy json files with some special, optional keys.
 Specifing this is optional.
 - ignore: specifies a list of files/directories that should be skipped during code generation.

-4. Execute `flutter generate` command in your project's directory.
+3. Execute `flutter packages pub run build_runner build` command in your project's directory.
 You could also run tests or just build the app.
 Compiler must run at least once to generate the file.
-`assets.dart` will be generated into `.dart_tool/build/generated/YOUR_PACKAGE_NAME/assets.dart`
+`assets.dart` will be generated into `lib/assets.dart`

-5. Import `assets.dart` and start using it:
+4. Import `assets.dart` and start using it:
 ```dart
 import 'assets.dart'
 Image(image: Images.image)